yashpanditrao/friday_sdk/README.md

 ## Support

-For support, please contact support@friday.dev or visit our documentation at https://docs.friday.dev
+For support, please contact hi@fridaydata.tech or visit our documentation at https://fridaydata.tech/docs